 Yes – English or ESOL classes are offered for all international students.
 We have four classes catering for students of different English ability.
 Students can gain NCEA Level 1 and 2 English credits in ESOL classes.

 All students must wear a uniform unless they are in Year 13.
 You can either purchase new uniforms or the school has a selected of second hand uniforms.

 Yes the Director of International Students will help you choose your subjects.
 You will be able to change your subjects within the first two weeks if you feel you would prefer a different subject.

-Yes, however term 4 is not good if you are a senior students as students have examinations for the last four weeks of the term and no senior classes run during this time.
-Students arriving after term 3 cannot sit NCEA examinations.
+Yes, however Term Four is not good if you are a senior students as students have examinations for the last four weeks of the term and no senior classes run during this time.
+Students arriving after Term Three cannot sit NCEA examinations.

 Our Homestay Co-ordinator tries very hard to place you in the best family but we do not always manage to do this.
 If you find you are really not suited to your host family then we will changed you.
 Your welfare and happiness is very important to us.